solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 #### State

-Sometimes you need to remember some values between consecutive collections or after processing configuration in `Load()` method.
+Sometimes you need to remember some values between consecutive collections, or after processing configuration in `Load()` method.
 In that case, `ctx.Store()` and `ctx.Load()` come in handy, allowing to store and read objects for a given task (context).

 > You should use `simpleCollector` struct members to store state, since it's not task-aware.

-Let's add a new metric (`/example/count/running`) which provide information how long plugin is running (or being more precisely: for how long task is loaded)
+Let's add a new metric (`/example/count/running`) which provide information how long plugin is running (or being more precisely: for how long task is being loaded)

-In order to be able to calculate plugin running duration we have to save current time in `Load()` method:
+In order to enable plugin running duration calculation, we have to save current time in `Load()` method:
 ```go
 func (s simpleCollector) Load(ctx plugin.Context) error {
 	ctx.Store("startTime", time.Now())